Get Your Contract Dispute Case Packet — Force Payment Without Court

 Federal Enforcement Data — ZIP 12546

-In the quiet town of Millerton, New York (12546), a contract dispute between two local businesses turned tense and complicated, ultimately leading to arbitration in early 2024.
-This is the story of Stark Builders LLC versus Greenfield Landscaping Inc., a case that tested the limits of trust and professional responsibility.
+In the quiet town of Millerton, New York (12546), a contract dispute between two local businesses turned tense and complicated, ultimately leading to arbitration in early 2024. a local business versus a local business, a case that tested the limits of trust and professional responsibility.

 The Conflict:

-In June 2023, Stark Builders LLC, owned by Daniel Stark, secured a $125,000 contract to construct an outdoor pavilion at the Greenfield estate — a sprawling private property managed by Greenfield Landscaping Inc., headed by Laura Greenfield.
+In June 2023, a local business, owned by the claimant, secured a $125,000 contract to construct an outdoor pavilion at the Greenfield estate — a sprawling private property managed by a local business, headed by the claimant.
 The contract specified a six-month timeline for completion, with a 10% milestone payment schedule and final settlement upon completion in December.

-By October, Stark Builders had completed nearly 70% of the pavilion structure.
-However, Greenfield Landscaping refused the scheduled third payment of $37,500, citing “unsatisfactory workmanship” and delays impacting subsequent landscaping projects.
+By October, the claimant had completed nearly 70% of the pavilion structure.
+However, the claimant refused the scheduled third payment of $37,500, citing unsatisfactory workmanship” and delays impacting subsequent landscaping projects.
 Stark Builders responded, contending that the delays stemmed from late material deliveries and unforeseen weather setbacks, none of which were addressed in the initial contract.

 Arbitration Timeline: